Shining examples of medical and healthcare branding are admittedly hard to find.

 It’s easy to see why, with the NHS being one of the world’s most recognised medical institutions, why people would go down that route.

-However, in this post, we’re going to share branding from a range of companies who are doing something different.
+In this post, we’re going to share branding from a range of companies who are doing something different.

 Let’s dive right in…